tmlkmcd/AoC-2022/2022/README.md

 Got snagged for way too long not realising that my regex was not parsing negative numbers and giving me too low an output for pt 1.
 Worked pretty quickly once I fixed that.

 Part 2 decided to see if a library existed for merging ranges instead of simply doing it manually (low and behold, there was something).
 Feels a bit cheap to still brute-force my way through all y-coordinates to find the right one but definitely much faster than cycling through every coordinate manually.
 Takes a long time to run when scanning 4 million by 4 million points but I guess this is perhaps the quickest that could be expected 🤷 I'm not fussed about implementing sub-optimal solutions whilst I'm on holiday...

+## Day 16

+- Estimated completion time: ~150 minutes

+By far the hardest exercise for AoC this year (so far...?).
+Still not even 100% sure that my answer would work for all inputs but it got me the stars so I'm happy, plus I have the extra hours while the gf is napping (still on holiday here)...

+Both parts run pretty quickly on the test input but with the puzzle input, part 2 took about 5 minutes to complete.